poojarao8/IACS_computes_2019/_notebooks/day5_review.md

 name = input("Hi!
 What is your name? ")
 ```

     Hi!
 What is your name?
-Luna
+Alice